okfn-brasil/querido-diario-comunidade/docs/en/source/understanding/get-to-know.rst

-Meet the Querido Diário
+Get to know Querido Diário
 ##############################

 Objectives
 ************

-An official gazette is a publication made by the spheres of Brazilian public administration , whether federal, state, or municipal, and from the executive, legislative , and judicial branches.
+An official gazette is a publication made by the spheres of Brazilian public administration, whether federal, state, or municipal, and from the executive, legislative, and judicial branches.
 It works to **make official to the population the decisions made by the powers**.

 The Union Official Gazette and States Official Gazettes are often well-established objects of collective interest, while Municipalities Official Gazettes,